New Zealand Pompe Network

 - difficulty rising from a seated position.

-After starting on the bipap breathing machine at night time, the nightmares, daytime sleeping, constant headaches, bladder problems and coughing all got better.
+After starting on the bipap breathing machine at nighttime, the nightmares, daytime sleeping, constant headaches, bladder problems and coughing all got better.
 Even most of the muscle twitches have gone.
-Therefore all of that must have been happening to me because of the buildup of Co2 in my system.
+Therefore, all of that must have been happening to me because of the buildup of Co2 in my system.

 Things I miss: